satishashank/dummy32/README.md

 Similar to `riscv-tests` running `make` inside the `dhrystone` folder dumps out the `elf` in the root folder.

 The test uses cycle count instead of time since this a simulation enviornment.
 This is done using a memory-mapped counter `cycleCounter` which is turned ON from a specifc write of `0xAFA51A91` at` 0xFFFFFFF4`.
-The C code uses function `start_timer`, `stop-timer`and `read-timer` for easy-use (see `dhry.h`).
+The C code uses function `start_timer`, `stop-timer`and `read-timer` for easy-use (see `dhry.h`).Additionally, the benchmark also logs out the number of wrong branches and the number of control transfers to gauge the branch-predictor's accuracy.

 Number of iterations can be changed from the C code and defaults to `500`.
 The minimum number of clock cycles to log out cycle count is kept at `1000`.

+Correct run of the benchmark gives the following output:

+    Dhrystone Benchmark, Version 2.1 (Language: C)

+    Program compiled without 'register' attribute

+    Execution starts, 0x000001F4 runs through Dhrystone
+    ...

+    Str_1_Loc:           DHRYSTONE PROGRAM, 1'ST STRING        should be:   DHRYSTONE PROGRAM, 1'ST STRING

+    Str_2_Loc:           DHRYSTONE PROGRAM, 2'ND STRING        should be:   DHRYSTONE PROGRAM, 2'ND STRING

+    Total Cycles:                          0x00033485
+    Number of Wrong branches:              0x00002B0C
+    Number of Control Xfers:               0x0000520A